josheinhorn/weird-science/README.md

 _Delegate Type:_ `IgnoreDelegate<T>`

 ### AreEqual
 This function determines if two results are equivalent &mdash; `true` if they are and `false` if they are not.
-The default for this is to use `EqualityComparer<T>.Default`.
-There is no guarantee that both values are not null.
+By default, Weird Science uses `EqualityComparer<T>.Default`.
+Remember that there is no guarantee that both values are not null.

 The arguments are passed to the delegate as follows: `(T control, T candidate)`